ShaishavMaisuria/CovidBidDataAnalysis/README.md

 Covid-19 Data Lake analysis

-Team Members: Anuj Sharma, Aayush Patel, Shaishav Maisuria
+Team Members: Anuj Sharma, Aayush Patel, Shaishav Maisuria, Ishani Naik,

 Introduction to Problem:
 AWS Covid-19 data lake is open source.
 In our project we will be using this dataset for analysis using AWS.
 Analysis could be made such as -